philsturgeon/phil.bike/src/content/2018-nyc-montreal.md

 date: 2018-06-01
 image: img/2018-nyc-montreal/shitty-bridge.jpeg
 tags:
-- Travel
+- exploring
-- Canada
+- canada
-- Touring
+- touring
 ---

 Nobody wants to hear about sweating away on TrainerRoad so I’ve been quiet since cross season was done, but now I have an adventure to write up: cycling to Montreal, 1x 100mi, followed by 1x 200mi!